shivannis/xandr-docs-public/xandr-docs/supply-partners/bid-request.md

                    }
     ```

-1. PO`ST the JSON-formatted file.
+1. `POST` the JSON-formatted file.
 Be sure to include your member ID in the querystring.

     ```
     curl -X POST -d @bid_request 'https://ib.adnxs.com/asi?member_id=123'